oceanlau/garbage/OperatingSystems/README.md

   - Detection and recovery: implemented in VMS, MySQL.
     - Detection: traverse resource allocation graph.
 But it may be expensive.
     - Recovery: abort all/one process, preempt resource (force release.
 Tricky to implement).

+## Virtual Memory

+- Goal
+  - Abstraction for programming
+  - Allocate scarce memory resources.

+- Issues with naive approach of allocating memory:
+  - Protection
+  - Transparency: a process doesn't require specific physical memory address but does often require large amounts of contiguous space
+  - Resource exhaustion: sum of all processes memories is often larger than physical memory
+- Solution:
+  - Protection between processes
+  - Give each process its own virtual address space.
+Process does not see the physical memory addresses.
+A Memory-Management Unit (MMU) translates and allocate them.
+  - This space is often larger than the available physical memory.

+- Implementation:
+  - For each process, records a base and a bound register for translation.
+Good performance, cheap space overhead but hard to grow or share memory.
+  - Segmentation: many bases and bounds (segments) in a table.
+Each virtual address is a segment number and offset concatenated together.
+Need translation (MMU hardware), not completely transparent (?), external (if use variable-sized segment) and internal fragmentation  (if use fixed-sized segment) waste space.
+  - Alternative to hardware MMU: language-level protection (Java), software fault isolation (Google Native Client).

+- Paging: fixed-sized segment.
+Usually 4K.
+  - Virtual address: 4B, 32 bits.
+Least significant 12 bits ($$ = \log_{2} 4K $$) are offset.
+Rest 20 sigificant bits are virtual page number.
+  - Page table: maps virtual page number to physical page number, along with flags.
+  - Page table entry: 12 bits (?) flags + 20 bits physical page number

+- x86 Pageing
+  - Enabled by control register %cr0. %cr3 points to a 4KB size page directory.
+  - Page directory: 1024 page directory entries (4KB / 4B page directory entry size).
+  - Page directory entry: Most significant 20 bits are base physical address of a page table.
+Rest are flags.
+  - Page table: 1024 page table entries.
+Each page table covers 4MB ($$ = 4K * 1024 $$) memory space.
+  - Page table entry: Most significant 20 bits are base physical address.
+Rest are flags.
+  - Virtual address: Most significant 10 bits are page directory number, middle 10 bits are virtual page number, least 12 bits are offset.

+- Good and bad:
+  - Easy to allocate, no external fragmentation, easy to swap out.
+  - Still has internal fragmentation, memory reference overhead (hardware cache), memory space overhead (page the page table)